Corbett and Courtney Before the Kinetograph: Plot

 James J. Corbett (1866–1933) and Peter Courtney (1867–1896) both take part in a specially arranged boxing match under special conditions that allow for it to be filmed and displayed on a Kinetograph.
 The match consists of six one-minute rounds.
 James J. Corbett was a boxing hero of the time while Courtney was the underdog.

 Production

 The film was produced by the Edison Manufacturing Company, which had begun making films in 1890 under the direction of one of the earliest pioneers to film William K.L.
 Dickson.
-It was filmed entirely within the Black Maria studio at West Orange, New Jersey, in the USA, which is widely referred to as "America's First Movie Studio".
+It was filmed entirely within the Black Maria studio at West Orange, New Jersey, in the US, which is widely referred to as "America's First Movie Studio".
 It was filmed on September 7, 1894.
 Courtney died a little over a year after the film was made.

-According to the Internet Movie Database the film was made in a 35 mm format with an aspect ratio of 1.33 : 1.
-The movie was intended to be displayed through means of a Kinetoscope.
+According to the Internet Movie Database, the film was made in a 35 mm format with an aspect ratio of 1.33 : 1.
+The movie was intended to be displayed on a Kinetoscope.